 The archaeobotanical seed collection currently includes around 4500 specimens of seeds and fruits of mainly British species.
 Most are dried, with some experimentally charred items.
 Details of species held are given in the downloadable catalogue.

 We also hold collections of wood and charcoal, charred tubers, mosses and slides of animal and plant fibres.
 We add new accessions on a regular basis.

 Researchers can visit the collections by prior arrangement.
-We also lend out most of our accessions.
-Please note that students require prior approval from their supervisor(s) prior to using the collection and close supervision is not always possible.
+We also lend out many of our accessions.
+Please note that students require prior approval from their supervisor(s) before using the collection and close supervision is not always possible.
 Practitioners and researchers are invited to attend one of our Open Collection Days.
 Contact Ruth Pelling for details: see 'who we are' section.

 Archaeobotanical regional reviews